tsatse/yajefa/README.md

 yet another javascript execution flow abstraction

-**untested** so use at your own risk (as a fun read).
+**not very tested** so use at your own risk (as a fun read).
 Only the documented use case was tested :) I'll update the code when I need more use cases.

 usage in a requirejs module :
 ```